pyplan/pyplan-docs/docs/user-guide/mcp/overview.md

 The **Model Context Protocol (MCP)** is a standard that allows AI clients to connect to external systems through a structured interface.
 In Pyplan, MCP makes it possible to connect a compatible client, authenticate with our Pyplan instance, discover available applications, open one or more applications (even across different companies), load domain-specific skills, and execute tools against the running applications.

 This article explains how we register the Pyplan MCP server, what capabilities it exposes, and how we create dynamic tools in a Pyplan application so they can be discovered through MCP.

+Every call made through MCP is also recorded for auditing.
+Administrators can review who used MCP, from which client, and how each call ended on the [Usage](./usage.md) page.

 ## What Pyplan MCP Provides